Saikat-dot678/sohojia-foundation/README.md

 GCLOUD_PROJECT=your_gcloud_project_id
 BUCKET1=your-primary-image-bucket-name
 BUCKET2=your-embeddings-bucket-name

-### Install dependencies
+Install dependencies:

+Bash

 # For the Node.js backend
 npm install

-# For the Python service (from the python-service/ or scripts/ directory)
+# For the Python service
-cd python-service/  # or scripts/ pip install -r requirements.txt cd ..
+pip install -r python-service/requirements.txt

-## Run the application
+Run the application:

-**Option A — Docker Compose (recommended for local dev of the full stack):**
+Option A (Recommended): Docker Compose

+Bash

 docker-compose up --build

-**Option B — Run services manually (development):**
-1. Start MySQL and MongoDB (local or connected cloud instances)
-2. Start Node backend:

-npm run dev
-# or
-node server.js

-3. Start Python AI service:

-cd python-service/
-python app.py

----
+Option B: Manually
+Run each service in a separate terminal after starting your databases.

-# Deployment & Nginx Configuration
+☁️ Deployment & Nginx Configuration
+The production environment runs as a Docker container on a Linode server, proxied by Nginx.

-Production uses Docker containers on a Linode instance with Nginx as a reverse proxy.
-Below is an example Nginx configuration.
-Replace `your_domain.com` appropriately and adjust paths for SSL certs.
+Below is a sample Nginx configuration.
+Replace your_domain.com and adjust paths for your SSL certificates.

+Nginx

 # /etc/nginx/sites-available/your_domain.com

+# HTTP Server Block - Redirects all traffic to HTTPS
 server {
     listen 80;
     server_name your_domain.com www.your_domain.com;